Let's use a common yet unfortunate scenario ...

 What are the other options?

-For instance, you might find a cash buyer who'd be willing to pay a reasonable price, even though it might be a little lower than what buyers with financing will pay.
+For instance, you might find a home-buying company who'd be willing to pay a reasonable price, even though it might be a little lower than what buyers on the open market would eventually pay.

 Another bonus ...

-Choosing a property cash buyer means they will be less concerned about updates and your home being in perfect condition.
+Choosing one of these companies means they will be less concerned about updates and your home being in perfect condition.
 They'll want to save money and possibly do the work themselves.
-At the same time, it saves you on the time and expense of making improvements for a house that may be severely outdated.
+At the same time, it saves you on the time and expense of making improvements for a house that may be quite outdated.

 When there's more than one executor